76ers–Celtics rivalry: Dr. J and Bird

 The Sixers slumped until acquiring Julius Erving before the 1977 season.
 They became a contender in the East, and in Erving's first season with the team, the Sixers eliminated the defending champion Boston Celtics in a tough seven-game Eastern semifinals in 1977.
-Boston slumped for the next two seasons while Philadelphia continued to be a strong team in the NBA, but in 1978, the Celtics drafted Indiana State forward Larry Bird in the hope of reviving their glory years as a franchise.
+Boston slumped for the next two seasons while Philadelphia continued to be a strong team in the NBA, but in 1979, the Celtics drafted Indiana State forward Larry Bird in the hope of reviving their glory years as a franchise.
 Bird joined the team for the 1980 season and his impact was immediate.
 The Celtics improved from a 29–53 record in the 1978–79 season to a league-best 61–21 record in 1979–1980, advancing to the Eastern Conference Finals that season to face the Sixers.
 The Sixers beat Boston in 5 but failed to win the title against the Lakers.

 The next season, both the Celtics and the Sixers finished with the best record in the NBA at 62–20, but Boston held the tiebreaker in the ranking.
-In a classic 7-game Eastern Finals, the Celtics beat the 76ers in 1981 4–3, coming all the way back from a 3–1 deficit to win the next 3 games in classic finishes.
+In a classic 7-game Eastern Finals, the Celtics beat the Sixers in 1981 4–3, coming all the way back from a 3–1 deficit to win the next 3 games in classic finishes.
 The Celtics won Games 5 and 6 by 2 points each and the seventh game by 1 point, 91–90, coming back from a 7-point deficit with a few minutes left to win on a Larry Bird banker from the left side with barely a minute left.
 The Celtics then defeated the Houston Rockets on their way to their first title in 5 years.
 For the 1981–1982 season, the Celtics again had the best record in the NBA at 63–19, followed by Philadelphia at 58–24, with one of the Sixers' key victories in the regular season being a win in Boston to snap the Celtics' 18-game winning streak.
-In the 1982 Eastern Finals, Boston attempted to come back from a similar 3–1 predicament and managed to extend the series to seven games, with the seventh game playing in raucous Boston Garden.
+In the 1982 Eastern Finals, Boston opened the series with the "Mother's Day Massacre," a 121–81 blowout that remains the Sixers' worst playoff loss to date.
+Though Philadelphia surged to a 3–1 lead, Boston forced Game 7 at the Boston Garden by winning the next two.
 However, Philadelphia had the last laugh, winning Game 7.
-In that finale, as Boston fans saw their team losing, in a show of respect, they congratulated the Sixers by shouting the now-famous "Beat L.A." chant as the Sixers were about to face the well-rested Lakers.
+In that finale, as Boston fans saw their team losing, in a show of respect, they congratulated the Sixers by shouting the now-famous "Beat L.A." chant as the Sixers were about to face the well-rested Los Angeles Lakers.
 In the end, however, the weary Sixers couldn't keep up, losing to the Lakers in the Finals.